greiginsydney/000000000000.cfg/README.md

 # 000000000000.cfg
 # Master config for Polycom VVX &amp; Trio device families

-This repo is the updated and open-source version of my blog post [Optimising the Polycom VVX for Lync/SfB] (https://greiginsydney.com/optimising-the-polycom-vvx-for-lync/).
+This repo is the updated and open-source version of my blog post [Optimising the Polycom VVX for Lync/SfB](https://greiginsydney.com/optimising-the-polycom-vvx-for-lync/).
 You can read some of the history and more detailed explanations there, but all the config now resides here.

 ## How-To

 1. Copy this repo to your provisioning server
 2. Unzip the lot into the root folder your FTP server directs the phones to.
 In my deployments that's usually something like `C:\Polycom-UCS\`
-3. Download the "split" version of the [Polycom firmware ZIP] (https://support.polycom.com/content/support/north-america/usa/en/support/voice.html) into the relevant folder
+3. Download the "split" version of the [Polycom firmware ZIP](https://support.polycom.com/content/support/north-america/usa/en/support/voice.html) into the relevant folder

    e.g. `Firmware-VVX`
 4. Unzip the archive to create a separate folder structure for each firmware version.
 I name mine with the version and release date: